ouvroir/icofom2021/src/publications/icofom2021-shikoh-shiraiwa-olga-zabalueva.md

 ## What does it mean to decolonize the still-colonial institution?

-Given the aforementioned critique, various studies were done on 'decolonizing' museums and exhibition narratives (cf. Tlostanova, 2017, Kassim, 2020).
-As some researchers argue, many problematic decolonizing efforts consist of inviting minority curators/scholars/educators to produce exhibitions in the museum space or serve as consultants, checking the 'inclusive' and 'diversity' boxes off the list while preserving the *status quo* in power relations within our societies (cf.
+Given the aforementioned critique, various studies were done on ‘decolonizing’ museums and exhibition narratives (cf. Tlostanova, 2017, Kassim, 2020).
+As some researchers argue, many problematic decolonizing efforts consist of inviting minority curators/scholars/educators to produce exhibitions in the museum space or serve as consultants, checking the ‘inclusive’ and 'diversity' boxes off the list while preserving the *status quo* in power relations within our societies (cf.
 Boast, 2011, Lynch, 2014).